laurogr/http_log_monitoring/README.md

 ### Improvements/Limitations:
+  - Add unit tests and integration tests : due the lack of available time, there are just few testcases
   - I did not consider a change of the header in terms of format and order
   - I did not check for possible errors in the input file
   - Instead of reading the line and parsing the content, read the words and place them in a new object directly to avoid going through the string again (even though c++ probably won't struggle with it)